zerosnacks/lifeforms/README.md

 ![Lifeform 6 BCT](./assets/99-1500.svg)

 This on-chain demand is directly reflected, be it on a micro-scale, in the real world.
 If the price of BCT goes up the traditional carbon credit market is incentivised to permanently retire their carbon credits and bring them on chain.
+This in turn creates more demand for projects to be developed that bring forth these carbon credits.

 ## How?